 CONCULUSION

-For this project I shall use the Arduino Uno board as it is cheap and user-friendly.
+For this project, I shall use the Arduino Mega 2560 board as it is cheap and user-friendly.
 Communication will be through cellular data using Global System for Mobile Communication (GSM) board.
-The GPRS/GSM + GPS A9G Pudding/SMS/Voice/Wireless Data Transmission + Positioning IOT Development Board will be used for both GSM and GPS as it has both the modules hence reduces the cost and bulkiness of the circuit.
+SIM800L GSM module will be used as the GSM module as it makes use of existing mobile frequencies, and NEO-6MV2 GPS Module will be used as the GPS module as it’s from a family of stand-alone GPS receivers featuring the high-performance u-blox 6 positioning engine.
 The MAX30100 heart beat sensor will be used as it has ultra-low-power operation, increases battery life for wearable devices, high snr provides robust motion artifact resilience. integrated ambient light cancellation, high sample rate capability and fast data output capability.
-The MLX90614 infrared thermometer will be used in this case as it is of a small size, low cost, easy to integrate, SMBus compatible digital interface, sleep mode for reduced power consumption and has different package options for applications and measurements versatility.
+The TMP36 Temperature Sensor will be used in this case as it is of a small size, low cost, easy to integrate, and has external calibration is not required.
 The MPU6050 Accelerometer + Gyro will be used as it contains a MEMS accelerometer and a MEMS gyro in a single chip and it is very accurate.
 RP-S40-ST Thin Film Pressure Sensor will also be used in this case as it records the intensity and frequency of force.

 CHAPTER THREE